cideM/fbrs/content/fp.md

 ---

-[^1]: I'm using the term DSL very liberally here.
-Talking about Monads might just scare people off or confuse them, if they're not already with Haskell or a similar language.
+[^1]:

-[^2]: I experimented with that library and found it surprisingly straight forward to include.
+    I experimented with that library and found it surprisingly straight forward to include.
 But because I wasn't making use of most of its effects and instead only needed a simple way of threading some configuration values through various functions, I ended up removing it again.

+[^2]:
-[^3]: For example, I would strongly recommend to immediately catch potential exceptions thrown by a function that has `MonadThrow` (if I recall correctly), because I've had surprising errors when the exception type was not what I thought, because somewhere a function happened to have a `MonadThrow` in its signature but with the exception type hardcoded to string.
+    For example, I would strongly recommend to immediately catch potential exceptions thrown by a function that has `MonadThrow` (if I recall correctly), because I've had surprising errors when the exception type was not what I thought, because somewhere a function happened to have a `MonadThrow` in its signature but with the exception type hardcoded to string.
 I've also created subtle bugs in code where I thought I was short-circuiting but I was actually just returning `IO Left` instead of `Left`.
 So this `mtl`-style control flow is not without its pitfalls.

-[^4]: More specifically a Nix Flake
+[^3]: More specifically a Nix Flake